jbloomlab/ZIKV_DMS_NS3_EvansLab/README.md

 # Deep mutational scanning of ZIKV NS2B/NS3 protease

-Experiments by **Blake Richardson** and **Matt Evans** Analysis by **Caroline Kikawa** and **Will Hannon**
+Experiments by **Blake Richardson** and **Matt Evans**.
+Analysis by **Caroline Kikawa** with help from **Will Hannon**

 ## Analysis

 A deep mutational scanning library was created in 3 discrete non-overlapping 'tiles' across the ZIKV NS2B/NS3 protease.
 The resulting pool of virus particles expressing these variants was selected by passaging on cells.
-The counts of each variant in the plasmid library were compared to their counts after passaging using a pipeline adapted from [a `Snakemake` pipeline]() written by Jesse Bloom and David Bacsik.
+The counts of each variant in the plasmid library were compared to their counts after passaging using a pipeline adapted from a `Snakemake` pipeline written by Jesse Bloom and David Bacsik.
 The pipeline takes deep sequencing reads as input and processes them using [`dms_tools2`](https://jbloomlab.github.io/dms_tools2/).
 The **amino acid preferences** or `prefs` are calculated based on count of variants pre- and post- selection by passaging on cells.
 We then calculate **mutational effects** or `muteffects` for each variant by taking the log ratio of the variant mutation versus wild-type.

 ## Results

 All results are located in [results/](results), although large files are not tracked in the GitHub repo.
 Results files are sub-divided by tile and analysis (e.g., [results/tile_1/prefs](results/tile_1/prefs), [results/tile_1/muteffects](results/tile_1/muteffects), etc).

 See [results/summary/](results/summary/) for markdown summaries of the analysis for each tile (e.g., [results/summary/dms_tile_1_analysis.md](results/summary/dms_tile_1_analysis.md), etc).

+To view the data on 3D protein structures of the NS3/NS2B protease, download [this file](/data/dms-viz/output/ZIKV-NS2B-NS3-DMS.json) and upload it to [`dms-viz`](https://dms-viz.github.io/v0/).

 ## Running analysis